Headaches in children

 - Slow growth

 I think my child has a brain tumour, what should I do?

-Brain tumours are rare, however, if you’re worried, if a symptom persists or if your child has more than one of these symptoms then:
+Brain tumours are rare, however, if you’re worried and a symptom such as a headache persists or if your child has more than one symptom of a brain tumour then:

 Talk to your doctor